Highway revolts in the United States: Virginia

-Washington State
+Washington

 The R.H.
 Thomson Expressway, connecting Interstate 90 to State Route 520 through the Central District, Madison Valley, and Washington Park Arboretum, and the Bay Freeway, connecting Interstate 5 to State Route 99 in South Lake Union near Seattle Center, faced mounting protests beginning in 1969.
 The death of these two highways is generally considered to be the 1972 referendum that withdrew their funding.

 In the 1960s, the state legislature proposed Interstate 605 as a second bypass of Seattle.
 Similar proposals were made in 2000 and 2003.
 While the routings have varied, public opposition has shut down each of the projects.
+Additional freeways in the Seattle metropolitan area were proposed in transportation plans from the 1960s, but were not developed further.

 After the Alaskan Way Viaduct in Seattle was damaged by an earthquake in 2001, there was a significant political movement to not replace it, including large majorities voting against both replacement options, but the Washington State Department of Transportation voted to allocate funding to build a tunnel to replace the viaduct.
 A large number of citizens, including Seattle mayor Mike McGinn, vowed to stop this tunnel, but were unsuccessful.
 The replacement State Route 99 tunnel ultimately opened in 2019.

 In 1964, the Spokane Metropolitan Area Transportation Study was formed to fulfill requirements of Federal Highway Act of 1962, and in 1970, along with the Department of Highways, released the "Corridor Study for North Spokane and North Suburban Area Freeway".
 It recommended a north–south freeway along Hamilton and Nevada streets (the corridor between Nevada and Helena).
-Though a full freeway interchange connecting Hamilton Street with I-90 (exit 282/282A) was built, residents successfully blocked any further construction through this area.
+Though a full freeway interchange connecting Hamilton Street with I-90 was built, residents successfully blocked any further construction through this area.
 The remaining section of the freeway stub is now Washington State Route 290.
 The North-South Freeway (now known as the North Spokane Corridor) was reawakened in 1997 when a new corridor was chosen, and is currently under construction.